Yoric/ronin-time-bureaucrats/time-travel.md

 Since you are a Ronin Time Bureaucrat, the aspect and features of your Continuum Indirection depends a lot of where it comes from, and how you have customized it since you, er, eloped.
 Let us visit a few examples.

+### Baseline Administrative Continuum Indirections

+Before the **Agency for the Continuity of Space and Time** was given its name, its agents were already dispatched through Time+Space in desperate attempts to fix the Snafu before the Entirety of Everything was Lost \(tm\).
+For this reason, the first generation of the Agency – a dozen or so Continuum Indirections – had hardly any opportunity to compare their tools.
+It is known that one of the Continuum Indirections looked like a cinema, another one like a car, one like a train, one like a flying computerized skateboard.
+At least one looked like a Nuclear Power Plant and only allowed one-way travel.

+After this period of rush, industry contracts started to kick in and normalize Continuum Indirections and equipment.
+The standard Continuum Indirection of this period looked like a large metallic sphere standing on three feet, with enough space to accomodate the 3-5 Crew members, dry toilets, and their backpacks.
+These vehicles were not meant for extended stay, and there was in particular not enough room to sleep.
+This design proved unpopular and was abandoned by all the other branches of the Bureaucracy.

+Much later, the **Office of Time & Measures**, whose main task was safety inspection and taxation,

-### Baseline militarists Continuum Indirections
+### Baseline Militarist Continuum Indirections

 Ignoring the recommendations of the scientists in charge of Time Travel, the **Space+Time Fleet** was designed for Shock and Awe: reaching Space+Time coordinates with an orbital ship \(to avoid the difficulties of traveling at ground-level\), then dropping combat-ready Space+Time Marines with a combination of dropships and shock capsules, depending on just how much Awe and enemy-flattening was deemed necessary.
 The design of the orbital ships was itself based on that of airplane carriers \(for the large ones\) and combat deployment helicopters \(for the smaller ones\).

 These Continuum Indirections, however, have only been used very briefly in the history of the Bureaucracy: once even the highest-ranking officers of the Space+Time Fleet had to admit that the Law of Observable Contradictions was not a "Leftie Liberal Hoax", the Space+Time Fleet was forced to deduce the obsolescence of most of its brand new equipment.
 While a few missions of the Space+Time Fleet may still be witnessed here and there in Space+Time, most of this fleet has been either scrapped, recycled into Time Federation equipment – or vanished.
 Standard Space+Time Fleet Crews are mixed-gender \(all genders\), and positions of authority are generally either held by one of the two normative genders \(males, females\).

 > **Space+Time Fleet**
 >